Buying Plywood — Avoid Costly Mistakes | SplicePly

 • Office furniture requires dimensional stability.

-• Wall paneling may focus more on aesthetics.
+• Wall paneling often prioritizes aesthetics.

-• Commercial interiors may require fire-retardant properties.
+• Commercial spaces may require fire-retardant properties.

-Why Application-Specific Selection Matters
+Why Application-Based Selection Matters

 • Furniture lifespan